learning-zone/python-basics/README.md

 The words `args` and `kwargs` are a convention, and we can use anything in their place.

-#### How can I pass optional or keyword parameters from one function to another?
+#### Q. How can I pass optional or keyword parameters from one function to another?

 Collect the arguments using the * and ** specifier in the function's parameter list; this gives you the positional arguments as a tuple and the keyword arguments as a dictionary.
 You can then pass these arguments when calling another function by using `*` and `**` :